GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 Entry point classes are different for the input of checks:
   - **Check for a Maven BOM**: classes in the Maven artifacts listed in the BOM
   - **Check for a list of Maven coordinates**: classes in the Maven artifacts
-  - **Check for a list of class and jar files**: classes in the list and the jar files
+  - **Check for a list of class and jar files**: all classes in the input are entry points.
+    This means that every linkage error is considered reachable.